 Find out in this article why nutrition also plays such an important role for our skin.

 In a nutshell: Our body is supplied with important nutrients via the bloodstream.
 If I only give it sugar and unhealthy fats or empty carbohydrates, it can't do much with them.
-That's why mindful eating of healthy food is so much more valuable, even in stressful phases, than the snack on the side or the sugar excess that is supposedly glossed over as nerve food.
+That's why mindful eating of healthy food is so much more valuable, even in stressful phases, than a snack on the side or the sugar excess that is supposedly glossed over as nerve food.

 I write myself a timetable in which I record daily goals and time-outs.
 An important appointment with myself is my morning yoga session.
 Even if it's only ten minutes.
 Because only those who are in balance with themselves can pass on this positive energy to all areas of life.
 For me, this morning routine acts like an anchor that doesn't let me drift out to sea even in stressful moments, but instead lets me rock on the waves in my safe harbor until they have flattened out again